qimizhang/ride-sharing/Learning to cut/Ltc_solve_matching/README.md

 If you do not provide --instance-idx, then the environment will load random instance out of the 100 instances in every episode.
 It is sometimes easier to train on a single instance to start with, instead of a pool of instances.

-To run model I used here:
+To train and test the model:
 ```
 python rl_cuts.py
 ```